OWALabuy/MiniWorldMusicTool/README.md

 # Music Block Generator by Heresy Shifang Studio

-This is a script tool for the game *MiniWorld,* developed by the Shifang Studio.
+This is a script tool for create music map in the game *MiniWorld,* developed by the Shifang Studio.

 **Author:** OWALabuy (欧阳闻奕), Member of the Heresy Organization, Head of Shifang Studio, MiniWorld UIN: 528278703.